manasikarale/Data-Cleaning-Project/README.md

 URL: https://www.fec.gov/campaign-finance-data/candidate-summary-file-description/

+#### Motivation
+Since it is election season, we thought of doing something with the election dataset.
+It is the fundamental right of every American to vote and elect the most suitable representative.
+For that, it is essential to have a summary of all the candidates and a summary of the work that they have done so far.
+This can help decide whom to vote for.
+Hence, we decided to clean the candidate summary dataset.
+We planned on starting by cleaning the latest dataset which can then be used for reference purposes.
+We will also be cleaning the remaining 6 files.
+We strived on making the data user-friendly, readable, and accurate.
+Our purpose was also to make all the files standard (following a particular pattern) so that it becomes easy for the users to access the files and follow the same standard of data entry process in future files.

 #### Cleaning Steps and Columns Cleaned

 Given the inaccuracy of data, we intended on scrubbing the following items: